-We designed our audit procedures with respect to the key audit matter, fraud and the matters resulting from that, in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
-The information in support of our opinion, like our findings and observations related to individual key audit matter and fraud risk, was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.
+We designed our audit procedures, including our procedures with respect to the key audit matter, fraud and going concern, and the matters resulting from that, in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
+The information in support of our opinion, such as our findings and observations related to individual key audit matter, the audit approach to fraud risks and the audit approach to going concern was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.